Walt Bellamy: Early life

 Bellamy was born on July 24, 1939, in New Bern, North Carolina.
 Money was tight and food sparse for his family.
 His father and grandfather were Masons, and his older brother was an early advocate against segregation.
 Bellamy attended West Street School and J.T.
 Barber High School where the 6 ft 1 in (1.85 m) 14-year-old learned basic basketball skills from coach Simon Coates.
 As a senior in 1956, he was on the football team that won a state championship, with Bellamy gaining All-State honors as a football player.

-In the same year, he had 47 points in a state playoff basketball game, averaged 31 points per game, and was All-State in basketball.
-He graduated in 1957.
+Bellamy also played on Barber's basketball team; averaging 19 points per game as a sophomore, 22 points per game as a junior, and 31 points per game as a senior.
+In 1956, he had 47 points in a state playoff basketball game and was All-State and All-Conference in basketball as a senior.
+He was also selected to play in two all-star games where he scored a combined 62 points.
+Bellamy graduated in 1957.
 There is a street named for him in New Bern.

 College career

-Bellamy chose to play basketball at Indiana University.
-About the experience, he recalled: "In the summer after my junior year of high school I played with some guys from Indiana.
+Bellamy chose to play basketball at Indiana University under coach Branch McCracken.
+Bellamy's high school coach Simon Coates had attended graduate courses at Indiana, and initiated an interest in Bellamy to attend Indiana.
+Bellamy himself recalled: "In the summer after my junior year of high school I played with some guys from Indiana.
 Indiana at the time was the closest school to the South that would accept African-Americans.
 It was an easy transition for me to make.
 Not that I was naive to what was going on in Bloomington in terms of the times, but it didn't translate to the athletic department or the classroom.
-Every relationship was good."
+Every relationship was good".

-Bellamy graduated from Indiana University holding the school record for most rebounds in a career with 1,087 in only 70 games, or 15.5 per game.
-He also averaged 20.6 points per game and had a 51.7 percent field goal percentage for his college career.
-As a senior, Bellamy averaged 17.8 rebounds per game (still Indiana's record).
-He also holds the school records for most rebounds in a season (649) and most double-doubles in a career (59).
-In 2000, he was selected to Indiana University's All-Century Team.

-In his final college game, he set an Indiana and Big Ten Conference record that still stands with 33 rebounds in an 82–67 win over Michigan.
-Bellamy was named an All-American in both his junior and senior year (1960 and 1961).
-Bellamy was the first Hoosier taken No. 1 in the 1961 NBA draft and the first Hoosier named NBA Rookie of the Year.
+Bellamy played center for three years on Indiana's varsity team (1958 to 1961).
+As a sophomore (1958–59), his Indiana team had an 11–11 record.
+Bellamy averaged 17.4 points and 15.2 rebounds per game.
+He was third in the Big Ten Conference in total rebounds (335) as well as rebounds per game.
+The Associated Press (AP) and United Press International (UPI) named Bellamy second-team All-Big Ten in 1959.